khaledxmust/Decision-tree-based-Premier-league-prediction/README.md

 • Specifying the nodes at each level of the tree that were identified using your algorithm.

 • A confusion matrix for the games Liverpool played given in the testing data file “Liverpool.xlsx”.

+- As i did build the algorithm but didn't complete the test-part feel free to help.